20 Apr See the Big Picture

 As you notice things that are working, see if you can find a sense of relief, reassurance, or confidence.
 Slow it down and take it in.

 Consider a troubled relationship.
 Whatever has been good in it in the past will always have been good.
-Whatever is good in it today amidst whatever is not is still good.
+Whatever is good in it today and whatever is not is still good.

 Even a country: so many ordinary things getting done, roads being mended, schools operating, scientists and teachers and journalists discovering and communicating the facts and the real news, many brave people standing up and speaking out.